-- (1) This section applies if a special circumstances permit has been issued under this division for a person's use of roads. - (2) The person, when using a road, is not required to comply with a provision of the Mass, Dimensions and Loading Regulation or the Queensland Road Rules to the extent that compliance with the provision-

-- (a) is excused under the special circumstances permit; or - (b) is inconsistent with the person's use of the road in the way permitted or required under the permit. - (3) However, subsection (2) applies to the person only if the person is using the road in the way permitted or required under the permit, including under the conditions stated in the permit.
+- (1) This section applies if a special circumstances permit has been issued under this division for a person's use of roads. - (2) The person, when using a road, is not required to comply with a provision of the Vehicle Standards and Safety Regulation, part 2A or the Queensland Road Rules to the extent that compliance with the provision- - (a) is excused under the special circumstances permit; or - (b) is inconsistent with the person's use of the road in the way permitted or required under the permit. - (3) However, subsection (2) applies to the person only if the person is using the road in the way permitted or required under the permit, including under the conditions stated in the permit.